influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/language/lexical-elements.md

 The following keywords are reserved and may not be used as identifiers:

 ```
-and    import  not  return   option
+and    import  not  return   option   test
 empty  in      or   package  builtin
 ```

 > To be implemented: [IMPL#256](https://github.com/influxdata/platform/issues/256) Add in and empty operator support.

-> To be implemented: [IMPL#334](https://github.com/influxdata/platform/issues/334) Add "import" support

 ## Operators